-2. Advance income estimates

-The advance income estimate ("Vorabpauschale") is the amount by which the fund's distributions within a calendar year fall short of the baseline return for that calendar year.
+2. Advance income estimates The advance income estimate ("Vorabpauschale") is the amount by which the fund's distributions within a calendar year fall short of the baseline return for that calendar year.
 The baseline return is determined by multiplying the redemption price of the unit at the beginning of a calendar year by 70% of the baseline interest rate, which in turn is derived from long-term government bond market yields.
-The baseline return is limited to the amount exceeding the difference between the first and last redemption prices determined in the calendar year plus the distributions paid during the calendar year.
-For the year in which the units were acquired. the advance income estimate is reduced by onetwelfth for each full month preceding the month of acquisition.
+The baseline return is limited to the amount exceeding the difference between the first and last redemption prices determined in the calendar year.
+For the year in which the units were acquired, the advance income estimate is reduced by onetwelfth for each full month preceding the month of acquisition.
 The advance income estimate is deemed to have accrued on the first workday of the following calendar year.